 The Yeti is said to be between two and three meters tall and weigh over 200 kilograms, with footprints up to 43 centimeters long.
 Lepcha and Tibetans describe him as a monkey animal, with an egg-shaped and tapering skull and scanty, reddish hair.
 Alleged footprints in the snow are said to be found several times and from different expeditions at an altitude of 5,000-7,000 meters and tracked over longer distances.

-Some zoologists and also the South Tyrolean mountaineer Reinhold Messner in his book Yeti - Legend and Reality take the view that the Yeti is identical to the Tibetan brown bear or Tibetan bear (Ursus arctos pruinosus).
+Some zoologists suspect that the Yeti is identical to the Tibetan brown bear or Tibetan bear.
 So, in some Himalayan languages, Yeti is the word for bear.
 The Japanese Makoto Nebuka came to a similar result in 2003 after twelve years of research in the Himalayas.
 This could belong to the Arctotherium family.

 In 1960 Edmund Hillary and Marlin Perkins brought an alleged yeti scalp from a shot yeti, which turned out to be mountain goat skin during the examination.